ArnaudLoos/HomeAssistant-Presentation/README.md

 ## Home Assistant Basics
 Home Assistant organizes all the components that comprise your home automation network.
 This includes information pulled from the Internet (weather forecast, traffic cam image, bitcoin price), the state of a switch or light (on/off), presence detection (home/away), and more.

-For each [component](https://home-assistant.io/components/) that you want to use in Home Assistant, you add code in your ```configuration.yaml``` file to specify its settings.
+For each [component](https://home-assistant.io/components/) that you want to use in Home Assistant, you add code to your ```configuration.yaml``` file and specify its settings.

-The configuration file is written in YAML.
-[YAML](https://home-assistant.io/docs/configuration/yaml/) is a markup language that utilizes block collections of key:value pairs.
+The configuration file is written in [YAML](https://home-assistant.io/docs/configuration/yaml/).
+YAML is a markup language that utilizes block collections of key:value pairs.
 YAML is heavily dependant on indentation and if there is an error in your configuration file it is likely due to incorrect indentation.

 It is possible to edit YAML files from within Home Assistant using the [HASS Configuration UI](https://home-assistant.io/docs/ecosystem/hass-configurator/)